Doubt and the paranormal (Insights from Consorting with Spirits: Your Guide to Working with Invisible Allies by Jason Miller)

 Though the book is geared toward magickal practitioners, it had a ton of great info for people who are interested in paranormal investigation.
 In this episode, I want to touch on the aspects of the book that felt most relevant to ghost hunting.

-I've decided to split this episode into two parts, because I had a ton of notes and thoughts:
+I've decided to split this into two parts, because I had a ton of notes and thoughts:

 - This episode will focus more on doubt, psychic abilities, discernment, and the like.